Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 psql -h localhost -p 5432 -U app -d production

-And here is a Python client connecting through that forwarded port.
-Note that the connection string says localhost — that is true on the laptop.
-Inside the cluster, the same code would say postgres.db.svc.cluster.local.
+The Python client below connects through the forwarded port.
+The connection string specifies localhost, which is correct on the developer laptop.
+Inside the cluster, the same code would instead specify postgres.db.svc.cluster.local.

 # dev_query.py — assumes "kubectl port-forward" is running